-Noble Smoke is the dream come to life of longtime restaurateur Jim Noble.
-Noble owns popular Charlotte locales Rooster’s and The King’s Kitchen, but this Southern barbecue joint has been part of his long-term plans for more than 25 years.
-Housed in a former truck maintenance facility on Freedom Drive and with a food stall at Optimist Hall, Noble Smoke pays tribute to the pitmaster legends that inspired Noble and his love of smoked meat.
+Noble Smoke is a dream come to life for longtime restaurateur Jim Noble.
+Noble owns popular Charlotte locales, Rooster’s and The King’s Kitchen, but this Southern barbecue joint has been part of his long-term plans for more than 25 years.
+Noble Smoke pays tribute to the pitmaster legends that inspired Noble and his love of smoked meat.

 The Q Shack

-If you’re on the mission for pork in a pinch, look no further than The Q Shack, a fast-casual go-to in the Promenade on Providence shopping center.
-The chain, tucked into an upscale strip mall, will satisfy your ‘cue cravings with its popular hickory-smoked pulled pork sandwich or chile-rubbed beef brisket.
+If you’re on a mission for pork in a pinch, look no further than The Q Shack, a fast-casual go-to in the Promenade on Providence shopping center.
+This barbecue joint, tucked into an upscale strip mall, will satisfy your ‘cue cravings with its popular hickory-smoked pulled pork sandwich or chile-rubbed beef brisket.

 Claim to fame: Hickory-smoked pulled pork

-Bob Critz and Rob Emore share more than just a name; they also share a love for true eastern North Carolina-style vinegar-based barbecue.
-With a shared initial and a restaurant located next to railroad tracks, R&R Bar-B-Que opened in 1998 and has been serving up eastern-style ‘cue with all the fixins ever since.
+Bob Critz and Rob Emore share more than just the name Robert; they also share a love for true eastern North Carolina-style, vinegar-based barbecue.
+With the same initial and a restaurant located next to railroad tracks, R&R Bar-B-Que opened in 1998 and has been serving up Eastern-style ‘cue with all the fixins ever since.

 Ray’s Country Smokehouse-Grill

-Barbecue is king at Ray’s Country Smokehouse-Grill, a Gastonia mainstay for smoky goodness.
+Barbecue is king at Ray’s Country Smokehouse-Grill, a Gastonia mainstay for smoked meats.
 Serving old-school smoked barbecue and traditional sides, the restaurant boasts plenty of pig to pair with its tasty, homemade vinegar-based sauce.
 Not in the mood for pork but want the barbecue experience?
 Order one of Ray’s most praised dishes: a hearty plate of beef brisket and zesty potato salad.

 Claim to fame: Stephen’s brisket sandwich

-A Gastonia institution for 75 years, R.O.’s Bar-B-Cue was the brainchild of R.O. and Pearl Black in the 1940s and became famous for its barbecue sandwiches, sauce and slaw.
+A Gastonia institution for more than 75 years, R.O.’s Bar-B-Cue was the brainchild of R.O. and Pearl Black in the 1940s and became famous for its barbecue sandwiches, sauce and slaw.
 Pearl came up with the secret slaw recipe that’s still used today and sold wholesale through R.O.’s Distributing Company.
-You’ll also find two R.O.’s mobile units around the area serving all the favorites including pork sandwiches, pimento cheese sandwiches, burgers and more.
-The old-fashioned restaurant offers drive-in, dine-in and curbside service, so you can get your ‘cue fix the way you prefer.
+You’ll also find R.O.’s mobile units around the area serving all the favorites, including pork sandwiches, pimento cheese sandwiches, burgers and more.

 Claim to fame: Slaw sandwich